Joseph Duggar's Wife Kendra Pregnant With First Child

 It looks like Kendra has already received a little new-parenting advice, too.

-"The biggest piece of advice probably I've heard was just to get lots of sleep," she said.
+"The biggest piece of advice that I've heard is just to get lots of sleep," she said.

 The couple then confirmed they would share their pregnancy journey on the new season of Counting On, which returns to TLC in 2018.